pkarny/karma-mute/README.md

 # karma-mute
-Karma preprocessor to mute noisy libs and scripts
+Karma preprocessor to mute noisy libs and scripts.

-Replaces all `console` methods calls with noop functions.
+Removes all `console` methods calls from preprocessed files.
+Replaces any `window.console` occurrences with `noop`.

 ## Install
 ```bash